Fauci says omicron variant is `just raging around the world' | Health

 - United States

-The COVID-19 omicron variant is "just raging around the world," the White House's top medical adviser said on Sunday, and President Joe Biden is planning to give "a stark warning of what the winter will look" for unvaccinated Americans.
+The COVID-19 omicron variant is "just raging around the world," the White House's top medical adviser said Sunday, and President Joe Biden is planning to give "a stark warning of what the winter will look like" for unvaccinated Americans.

 Fauci told NBC he saw the variants coming and he thought Harris' statement "was taken a bit out of context," adding he believed she was referring to "the extraordinary number of mutations ... particularly with omicron.
 No one had expected it that much but we were well prepared and expected that we were going to see variants.''